American Viola Society: History

 In 1971, Myron Rosenblum founded the American Viola Research Society, a subset of the Viola-Forschungsgellschaft, now the International Viola Society (IVS).
 The organization changed its name in 1978 to the American Viola Society to better reflect the interests of its members.
-In 1979, David Dalton founded the Primrose International Viola Competition in honor of the great Scottish-American violist William Primrose.
+In 1979, David Dalton founded the Primrose International Viola Competition in honor of the violist William Primrose.
 That same year, the American Viola Society co-commissioned George Rochberg's Viola Sonata in celebration of Primrose's seventy-fifth birthday.

 In 1985, the AVS began publishing the Journal of the American Viola Society (JAVS), an outgrowth of the AVS Newsletter that it had previously produced.
 The JAVS has been a leading source of viola research; notably publishing several articles on the genesis and revision of Béla Bartók's Viola Concerto.
-Upon retirement of David Dalton as longtime editor in 1999, JAVS established the David Dalton Viola Research Competition for student members of the society.
+Upon retirement of Dalton as longtime editor in 1999, JAVS established the David Dalton Viola Research Competition for student members of the society.

 Primrose International Viola Competition

-The Primrose International Viola Competition (PIVC) is an international music competition for viola players sponsored by the American Viola Society and named for the 20th-century virtuoso William Primrose.
+The Primrose International Viola Competition (PIVC) is an international music competition for viola players sponsored by the American Viola Society and named for the violist William Primrose.
 The PIVC has been held regularly since 1987, often in conjunction with biennial meetings of the North American Viola Congress.
 Eligible participants are 29 years and younger of any nationality.
 The competition involves three rounds during a week-long festival in which entrants perform a required work as well as several choices from a viola repertoire list that includes solo works, sonatas, concertos and transcriptions by Primrose.